This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 How To Replace MacBook Pro Screen

-You can replace MacBook Pro’s screen by taking it to a certified Apple service center.
-If you are insured, you won’t be charged a high upfront fee and, within a few days, your screen will be repaired.
 However, if not insured, you can replace it by yourself.
-There are some equipments you need to keep ready with your MacBook before you start the project, including a replacement screen, screwdrivers, heat gun, screen cleaning cloth, and pry tools.
+You need to keep some equipment ready with your MacBook before you start the project, including a replacement screen, screwdrivers, heat gun, screen cleaning cloth, and pry tools.

-If you’re into DIY and are confident handling devices, go ahead with this method.
+If you’re into DIY and are confident in handling devices, use this method.
 Otherwise, it is much safer to take it to a professional.

 Below are the steps mentioned briefly on how to replace the screen.